WEBSITE TERMS AND CONDITIONS

 3.4 Enthuse has no control over how your donations will be used by the charity you donate to.
 If you wish that your donations be used towards a particular purpose then it is your responsibility to contact the charity directly to ensure that this occurs to your satisfaction.

 3.5 Where Enthuse process donations on behalf of a charity, it charges a fee, as agreed with the charity.
-Enthuse holds the charity’s donations in a clients’ account and passes those donations on every month, less the fee.
+Enthuse holds the charity’s donations in a customers’ account and passes those donations on every month, less the fee.
 The Gift Aid portion of donations is also distributed monthly and is paid directly to the charity by HMRC.

 4.1 Once you have made a donation on our site, you will only be able to request a refund if you contact us on or before the 19th day of the following month.
 We will not charge you a fee for processing any refund if your donation was made through our site and processed by us.
 If your donation was processed using a third party processor and wish to request a refund, then such third party processor may apply charges to process your refund.
 Please see Clause 4.3 below concerning refunds by third party processors.